Presentation: Patient with a relative who has a pathogenic BRCA variant

 - Individuals with a relative known to carry a pathogenic BRCA1 or BRCA2 variant may be eligible for additional screening recommendations, even if they do not wish to pursue predictive genomic testing.

-- Predictive testing can generate feelings of despair or anxiety in those who have inherited the familial variant, and guilt in those who have not.
+- Predictive testing (also known as pre-symptomatic testing) can generate feelings of despair or anxiety in those who have inherited the familial variant, and guilt in those who have not.
 Your patient may need additional support.

 Resources